kyleknighted/TILT/javascript/extend_object.md

 #Extend Object

-I use [Lodash](https://lodash.com) in my development for its use of integration and the powerful utilities it offers.
+I use [Lodash](https://lodash.com) in my development for its ease of integration and the powerful utilities it offers.

 Lodash provides a function [assignIn](https://lodash.com/docs#assignIn) that I use for overriding library options.